 With so many people searching for how Tinder works, it’s about time I give you a run-through of the basics.
 By the time you finish reading this guide and the resources below, you’ll be all set to get out there!

 I’m going to kick things off here with some general advice to get your head in the right place.
-Having used dating apps on and off for years, mindset has definitely been the most important part.
+Having used dating apps on and off for years, the mindset has definitely been the most important part.

 After that, we’ll jump into the practical side of things — how to get your set up properly so you can get the most out of Tinder.